4PHRODIT3/VanillaJSProjects/Menu Slider and Modal/Readme.md

+### Modal and Responsive Menu Slider

-# This project contains mostly css.
+- This project contains mostly css.

-# First create postition relative header and fill some contents
+- First create postition relative header and fill some contents

-# Then create body for some paragraphs
+- Then create body for some paragraphs

-# Nav-slide is created outside the body tag by using flex position and translateX(-100%)
+- Nav-slide is created outside the body tag by using flex position and translateX(-100%)

-# Add some JavaScript to make simple show navigation button by making toggle to translateX(your nav-slide width)
+- Add some JavaScript to make simple show navigation button by making toggle to translateX(your nav-slide width)

-# Sign Up modal can be done easily with position fixed, width 100% and height 100%
+- Sign Up modal can be done easily with position fixed, width 100% and height 100%

-# Then Use z-index for priority
+- Then Use z-index for priority

-# Finally Make Responsive Boo yaaa!
+- Finally Make Responsive Boo yaaa!